Form Your Own Limited Liability Company

 A C corporation is nothing more than a regular corporation.
 The letter “C” simply distinguishes the regular corporation (one taxed under normal corporate income tax rules) from a more specialized type of corporation regulated under Subchapter S of the Internal Revenue Code, discussed in “S Corporations,” below.

-Number of Corporate Shareholders and Directors
+Number of Corporate

 In most states, one or more persons can form and operate a corporation.
 In a few states, the number of directors necessary for a multi-owner corporation is related to the number of shareholders.
 For example, if there are two shareholders, two or more directors must be named; if three shareholders, then three or more directors are necessary.

 As we have mentioned, a corporation provides all its owners (shareholders) with the benefits of limited liability—before other limited liability entities (such as the LLC) were available, that was a major reason many businesses organized as corporations.

 Legal and Tax Existence

 The corporation has a legal and tax existence separate from its owners.
 This leads to the following corporate characteristics:

 • Separate taxes.
 A corporation files its own income tax return and pays its own income taxes.